danvk/aoc2021/golang-notes.md

 ## Advent of Code

+### Day 3

+The distinction between chars and bytes is a bit annoying.
+I got tripped up by doing:

+    int(str[pos])

+which gives you the ASCII value of the byte at that pos, rather than parsing it as a number.
+So `int('0')` --> `48` rather than `0`.

+Factoring out `mostCommonBitAtPos` and `filterByBit` functions made part two easier to think about.
+I'm starting to get to the point where I'm curious how a Go expert would do this.

 ### Day 2

 Introduces some string parsing.
 In Rust I would have set up an enum to represent the movements, and in TypeScript I'd set up a union type.
 I guess I could have set up a `struct` in Go since the moves all have the same shape.